 Check that your tent buddy son does not put his deodorant in the food plant parcel

 Don’t take “dry kidney beans”.
 These take ages to try and dehydrate, even after a day of soaking in a jar.

-Home dehydrated and vacuum packed food is ideal in terms of weight,taste, and packability.
-Otherwise freeze-dried or http://www.strivefood.com.au/about-strive-food/
+Home dehydrated and vacuum packed food is ideal in terms of weight, taste, and packability.
+Freeze-dried is lighter of course, but gets expensive for a long expedition.

 Take a pack of cards for tent-bound days, but try to find a pack of waterproof ones – everything gets soggy

 A huge variety of dried vege’s can be found in Asian supermarkets

 Take good quality zip lock bags to pack food in.
 Ziploc brand 1 gallon bags (I bought mine at Costco) lasted the 14 days

 Carry a 20m 7mm rope.
 You may not end up using it but it will give peace of mind.